Liberals to emphasize common ground in throne speech as Parliament resumes

 “We are more than willing to work together, but we will not vote for something that doesn't align with what Canadians need,” Singh said Wednesday, outlining the specifics he wants to see in the throne speech, including bolder targets for reducing carbon emissions and a firm commitment to national pharmacare.

-The proceedings are to get underway at 9 a.m.
-ET with the arrival of the deputy governor general in the Senate chamber.
-MPs will then be summoned by the Usher of the Black Rod to the Senate, only to be told Payette won't speak to them until they elect a Speaker of the House of Commons.
-So, they'll troop back to the Commons to get that done and return to the Senate later in the afternoon to hear Payette read the throne speech.
+This is the first time since Parliament's iconic Centre Block closed for massive renovations that today's events involve travel between two chambers in separate buildings, three snowy blocks apart, with buses carrying MPs between the House of Commons and Senate.

+MPs were summoned to the Senate chamber this morning, only to be sent back to the House of Commons to elected a Speaker - all part of the scripted ceremonies.

+Five candidates are vying for the position.
 Halifax Liberal MP Geoff Regan, the Speaker during the last session of Parliament, is seeking re-election.
-He is up against at least one other Liberal, Anthony Rota, Conservatives Bruce Stanton and Joel Godin, and New Democrat Carol Hughes.
+He is up against fellow Liberal MP Anthony Rota, Conservatives Bruce Stanton and Joel Godin, and New Democrat Carol Hughes.

 This report by The Canadian Press was first published Dec.
 5, 2019.